vinceskahan/v5wiki/FineOffset-USB-lockup.md

     archive_interval = 300
     record_generation = software
 ```
-Also, set the station's archive interval to 5 minutes (300 seconds) using wee_config_fousb:
+Also, set the station's archive interval to 5 minutes (300 seconds):

 ```
-sudo wee_config_fousb --set-interval=5
+sudo wee_device --set-interval=5
 ```

 These settings are not a guarantee against lockups, but they will reduce the chance.